rebelsky/sams-assorted-musings-reflections/registration-round2a-2023Sp.md

 I've learned that I don't understand numbers at this point.
 There are a lot of amazing classes left that I assume will fill in round 3.

 I've learned that students don't completely understand the system.

+I've learned that our various systems for reporting enrollment numbers don't match.
+For example, if I look up CSC-312 in [Search Schedule of Courses](https://colss-prod.ec.grinnell.edu/Student/Student/Courses/Search), I see that it's over-enrolled by one with a wait list of one.
+But if I look in our [course offerings report](https://odsstu.grinnell.edu/reports/report/RGS/Catalog%20and%20Courses/Course_Offering_0007), I see that it's full, but not over-enrolled.
+If I look under the "Course Plan" screen for a student on SelfService, I see that it has a wait list of four.

 I look forward to learning more.